 This doesn’t appear to have much UV resistance, which limits it to shady areas or inside.

 High-quality monkey bars, rings, and swinging knots.
-Mix and match the order to create new obstacle courses to constantly challenge your kids.
+Mix and match the order to create new configurations to constantly challenge your kids.

 It may be too short and limiting for older kids who have mastered such courses in the past.